 Plus, guests brought some delicious eats.
-One guest brought Christmas Crack (Averie Cooks has a great recipe for it)!
-Another brought Krispy Kreme doughnuts, and a tasty tayberry & cream cheese croissant.
+One guest brought Christmas Crack and another brought Krispy Kreme doughnuts.
+One friend brought a tasty tayberry & cream cheese croissant.
 Nobody goes home hungry from my house!

 We keep it casual, kid-friendly, and open house style.
 This way people can stop by anytime during a four-hour period of time.

 Pajamas are welcome, as are party dresses from the night before (we don't judge).
 However, I am noticing as we all get older that fewer friends are actually arriving in pajamas. . .
 I might have to just change the theme next year.

 One of my favorite things from our New Year's Day party was the waffle bar we set up.
 It was SO easy, and so much fun.
 Great for kids and grown-ups alike!

 I originally had the idea of having some batter pre-mixed and ready for guests to choose add-ins, and then they would make their own waffles.

 However, we decided to pre-make the waffles ourselves.
 Then guests can simply choose their own toppings.
 It turned out to work really well, but I think the original idea would work if you have a small group.